-Fly directly to Podgorica (the Montenegro`s capital), which is located about an hour and a half from Kotor.
+Fly directly to Podgorica (Montenegro’s capital), which is located about an hour and a half from Kotor.
 Alternatively, fly to Tivat Airport, which is situated only about 15 minutes from Kotor, the flights may not be as affordable though.
-Regardless of which airport in Montenegro you choose to fly to, it must be noted that direct flights to Montenegro are always more expensive than flying to the neighboring countries.
+Regardless of which airport in Montenegro you choose to fly to, it must be noted that direct flights to Montenegro are always more expensive than flying to the neighbouring countries.

 Although Montenegro is not part of the European Union, the official currency in the country is euro.